Prometheus Integration

 Step 3: Verify the Integration

 Open the Prometheus web interface, usually accessible at http://localhost:9090, and navigate to the "Targets" page (under the "Status" menu).
-You should see the on_prem_instance job listed with a status of "UP", indicating that Prometheus is successfully scraping metrics from the on-prem instance.
+You should see the dg_self_hosted_instance job listed with a status of "UP", indicating that Prometheus is successfully scraping metrics from the Engine container.

 Querying Metrics

 With the integration complete, you can now query the collected metrics using the Prometheus web interface or API.
-To access the metrics endpoint directly, visit http://<INSTANCE_IP>:9991/metrics in your browser or use a tool like curl to fetch the data.
+You may consider using a tool like Grafana for handling visualization and alerting.